jbcodeforce/ML-studies/docs/genAI/index.md

 Models with encoder-decoder and decoder-only architectures are **generative** models.

+### Challenges

 A single large model is unlikely to solve every business problem effectively.
-To differentiate their generative AI applications and achieve optimal performance, companies rely on custom data sets tailored to their unique requirements.
+To differentiate their generative AI applications and achieve optimal performance, companies rely on custom data sets tailored to their unique use case.
+Cost of training and inference, privacy and intellectual property are top concerns.
 FM can be "fine-tuned" for a specific task, by using a small number of labeled examples, specific to the company's industry or use case.
 Fine-tuned models can deliver more accurate and relevant outputs.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 With classical ML, output is well expected.
 Trained sentiment analysis algorithms on labelled data will perform better than any LLM for that task.

+For large enterprise, adopting LLM at scale means running hundreds, even thousands, of models at any time.
+With high frequency of innovation, lead customers to replace their models quicker than expected, reinforcing the need to train and deploy new models in production quickly and seamlessly.

+### Generic development approach

 Some ways to use Generative AI:

 * Build foundation model from scratch
-* Reuse existing foundation models available as open-source (Hugging Face hub) or proprietary, add the custom corpus on top of it, to fine tune tune the model for better accuracy.
+* Reuse existing foundation models available as open-source (hundred of model on [Hugging Face hub](https://huggingface.co/models)) or proprietary, add the custom corpus on top of it, to fine tune the model for better accuracy.
 * Use generative AI services or APIs offered by foundation model vendors.
 There is no control over the data, cost and customization.
 Use [prompt engineering](#prompt-engineering) to get better answers, or [RAG techniques](./rag.md).

 ???- "Hugging Face"